 Consumption of a proper diet also includes eating on a regular schedule.
 I have found that if I skip or even delay a meal, this can significantly increase my pain levels.

-Anticonvulsants are basically anti-epileptic or anti-seizure medications.
-They suppress the rapid and excessive firing of neuron activity, basically tampering down over-active nerve signals, which is what damaged nerves can look like to the brain.
-Use of anticonvulsants to address NP is basically an off-label (not specifically what the manufacturer intended) use.
+Anticonvulsants are anti-epileptic or anti-seizure medications.
+They suppress the rapid and excessive firing of neuron activity, lowering over-active nerve signals, which is what damaged nerves can look like to the brain.
+Anticonvulsants used to address NP is an off-label (not precisely what the manufacturer intended) use.
 Many medications like these are prescribed frequently for off-label uses.

-Lyrica, gabapentin (aka Neurontin) and carbamazepine (aka Tegretol) are commonly known anticonvulsants which are used for pain.
-I take gabapentin (under the brand, Gralise) for more general body pain and burning pain, and I take carbamazepine for more direct, sharp pain.
+Lyrica, gabapentin (aka Neurontin), and carbamazepine (aka Tegretol) are commonly known anticonvulsants used for pain.
+I used to take gabapentin (under the brand Gralise) for general body pain, and burning pain, and carbamazepine for more direct, sharp pain.

 One of the ways I deal with breaking out of a pain crisis is to use medical marijuana with a high concentration of CBD.
 I use a tincture and tend to like between a 1:1 and 3:1 mixture (CBD:THC).
-I also have pure CBD oil which, in my opinion, seems to be more generally therapeutic; it doesn't seem to address a pain crisis as well without at least a bit of THC in the mix.
+I also have pure CBD oil, which seems more generally therapeutic; it doesn't seem to address a pain crisis without at least a bit of THC in the mix.

 For more about my thought processes on this topic, see these blog posts:

-Watch this video to see a similar reaction to what I experience.
-My uses it to combat extreme pain; Larry Smith uses it to combat Parkinson's tremor dyskinesia.
-It doesn't always work so dramatically, but often it does, especially for specific types of full-body pain caused by general nervous system overload.
+Watch this video to see a similar reaction to what I experienced.
+I use it to combat extreme pain; Larry Smith uses it to combat Parkinson's tremor dyskinesia.
+It doesn't always work so dramatically, but often, it does, especially for specific types of full-body pain caused by general nervous system overload.
 If you have MS pain, you know what I'm talking about.